Case Study: Graduate Entry Medicine at Warwick

 I know it’s often said that you can’t really prepare for the admissions tests, but honestly, you can.
-I’m pretty certain that the reason why my previous applications for medical school were unsuccessful was due to my low UKCAT scores.
+I’m pretty certain that the reason why my previous applications for medical school were unsuccessful was due to my low UCAT scores.
 So, just before starting my masters, I went on a course which helped me to understand how to approach the questions, which definitely helped!

 What work experience did you get?

 I actually did most of my medical shadowing whilst I was studying my A levels.
-During my undergraduate and masters degree I did some volunteering – my advice is to make sure you do any kind of work that’s in a caring environment.
+During my undergraduate and masters degree, I did some volunteering – my advice is to make sure you do any kind of work that’s in a caring environment.
 Not only does it prepare you a little bit for what you might come across during your time at medical school, but it’s also really rewarding!

 Before I started my masters, I did some volunteering abroad as a teacher in a rural area of Cambodia – I’d already had quite a lot of experience with older people, but had not been exposed to working around children, and actually used to be quite intimidated by them!

-Plus working abroad helped develop my confidence as I was thrown into a very unfamiliar environment, and it gave me something to talk about during my interview!
+Working abroad helped develop my confidence as I was thrown into a very unfamiliar environment, and it gave me something to talk about during my interview!
 I also made sure to speak to some medical students about their interview experiences and asked them for any tips.